 The next generation, carefully cultivated, carefully developed to experience growth without hardship, what does it do?
 Simply maintain the achievement of their parents?
 Or do they continue to expand their knowledge and tasks into realms Stifter does not want to specify?
 Heinrich never does really find a vocation.
 Or is preservation his vocation?

 Stifter is writing in an Idealist tradition, but in the carefully cultivated garden of Indian Summer he often sounds like he has taken the next step into Utopian fantasy.
-At the very least, it sounds like a rarefied retreat from the cares of the world available to an enlightened few, although I should not use that word since the Enlightenment is clearly seen as an enemy of art, although given that modern science, of Stifter approves is so clearly the product of the Enlightenment – well, I do not understand the host’s or Stifter’s argument here.
+At the very least, it sounds like a rarefied retreat from the cares of the world available to an enlightened few, although I should not use that word since the Enlightenment is clearly seen as an enemy of art, although given that modern science, of which Stifter approves, is so clearly the product of the Enlightenment – well, I do not understand the host’s or Stifter’s argument here.
 He always sounds more like a Deist than a Catholic, and wears clothes that – no, I will figure this out the next time I read the novel.
 The host is clear that he believes he is protecting what is valuable from the current violent and “[c]oarse times” which “had lost the concept of beauty” (357) but that “a new era will dawn, the like of which the world has never seen” (301).

 The strange thing is that Stifter was only off on the timing.
 The new era dawned in Vienna circa 1860, with the demolition of the medieval city walls and the construction of the new Ringstrasse.
 It lasted until about 1890.
 The citizens rapidly developed a culture that emphasized Bildung above all else, that devoted itself to science and art, with bourgeois parents who deliberately raised their children to be not just doctors and scientists but poets and painters and book bloggers.